What is the difference between a crane and a jib crane?

 > European Type double Girder Overhead Crane

-> What is the difference between winch and crane?
+> What is container stacking crane?